floyzi/FGToolsMobile/README.md

 ### UI Bundle
 - Download [Unity Hub](https://unity.com/unity-hub)
 - Install Unity `2021.3.16f1` with android build tools
-- Open the project and select `Build AssetBundles` in the default context menu
+- Open the project and select `Build AssetBundles` in the default context menu (right click in the file inspector)
 - Your bundle will be in the AssetBundles folder inside the project

 # Installing